What should you do when a major crisis erupts? How can you counter the wave of negative public opinions that emerge, especially online?

 - Service or Staff Snafus: Usually caused by a negative customer experiences at one of your outlets, misbehaviours by staff, or slip-ups that are captured by citizen journalists.

 - Scandals and Shenanigans: “Shocking” revelations about a particular behaviour or practice within your organisation.
-These often implicate specific executives, managers or executives.
+These often implicate specific top executives, senior managers or middle management staff.

 - Antagonistic Attacks: Online or offline actions initiated by competitors or lobbyists who have a bone to pick with your business.
 Can be either temporal or permanent.

-Let me go through each of the above scenarios in more detail below.
+Let us go through each of the above scenarios in more detail below.

 1) Accidents and Disasters